indhumathi2906/Smart_Foreign_Trade_Assistance_System/README.md

  Dashboard
 The landing page gives a quick snapshot of the trade environment active trades, risk alerts, recommendations, and trade volume.
 A live activity feed shows recent events like order confirmations, shipment clearances, and currency updates.
 Critical alerts are displayed at a glance alongside an embedded world map.

-### ⚡ Dynamic Trade Intelligence System (DTIS)
+Dynamic Trade Intelligence System (DTIS)
 The highlight of the project.
 A dedicated intelligence hub with four components working together:

-- **Trade News Feed** — Five curated trade news items covering policy changes, market trends, logistics updates, and finance news relevant to Indian exporters.
+Trade News Feed — Five curated trade news items covering policy changes, market trends, logistics updates, and finance news relevant to Indian exporters.
-- **Demand Trend Graph** — An interactive Chart.js line graph showing month-by-month demand index for Textiles, Electronics, Agriculture, and Pharmaceuticals.
+Demand Trend Graph — An interactive Chart.js line graph showing month-by-month demand index for Textiles, Electronics, Agriculture, and Pharmaceuticals.
 The chart updates instantly when you switch products.
-- **Currency Converter** — Converts INR to seven major currencies (USD, AED, EUR, GBP, JPY, SGD, CNY) using static exchange rates.
+Currency Converter — Converts INR to seven major currencies (USD, AED, EUR, GBP, JPY, SGD, CNY) using static exchange rates.
 Displays a contextual impact message explaining what the rate means for export profitability.
 - **Smart Recommendation Engine** — A rule-based logic system covering 32 product-country combinations.
 Select a product category and a target country, and the engine returns demand level, risk classification, profit potential, tariff rate, a scored demand bar, and an expert tip specific to that combination.

 ### ⚠️ Risk Alert System